Circular Energy aims to build an offshore gas-fired power plant combined with offshore capture and storage of CO2.

 Producing the power in situ, offshore, makes it possible to split of the CO2 molecules which normally would be emitted after combustion, capture these and inject them back in the gas field.
 This activity constitutes a very efficient way of producing climate neutral electricity from natural gas resources.
 Our gas developments are fully independent of existing gas infrastructure as potential target fields no longer have to be located in reach of a gas pipeline but rather within reach of the offshore power grid, i.e. within a 70 km radius.

-The Field Development Plan currently being drafted for Circular Energy’s upcoming project generates 185 MWe, tying into a windfarm with nameplate capacity of 600 MW.
+The Field Development Plan currently being drafted for Circular Energy’s upcoming project generates 185 MWe, tying into a major offshore windfarm.
 Given the probability distribution of wind speeds, we expect to be able to operate the equivalent of 75 percent of the time at full load.
 During the remainder of the time, wind speeds are such that the export cable is at capacity.

 Current parameters for the next development opportunity include: